hareshkh/tic-tac-toe/README.md

 # Tic Tac Toe!

-This is a basic clone of the famous game Tic Tac Toe made in HTML5 and JavaScript.
+This is the famous game Tic Tac Toe made in HTML5 and JavaScript in both one player and two player mode.